-We want to animate the streets of Quarry Hill in an immersive, exciting way that drives footfall while changing perspectives on life and literature.
+We animated the streets of Quarry Hill in an immersive, exciting way that drove footfall while changing perspectives on life and literature.

-Led by Found Fiction, Street Stories is a street literature project which celebrates Quarry Hill voices past, present and future.
-As part of Street Stories, a team of Leeds writers has written super-short stories to be displayed in public spaces, abandoned areas and prominent venues across Quarry Hill.
+Led by Found Fiction, Street Stories was a street literature project which celebrated Quarry Hill voices past, present and future.
+As part of Street Stories, a team of Leeds writers wrote super-short stories which were displayed in public spaces, abandoned areas and prominent venues across Quarry Hill.

-The stories are published in a guerrilla fashion – taking the form of vinyl stickers, wraparound banners and chalk paint murals, among other forms.
-The stories are inspiring, reflective and attention-grabbing for passers by.
-They combine fact and fiction, revealing a hidden truth about this historic Leeds neighbourhood in language that’s family friendly and accessible to all.
+The stories were published in a guerrilla fashion – taking the form of vinyl stickers, wraparound banners and chalk paint murals, among other forms.
+The stories were inspiring, reflective and attention-grabbing for passers by.
+They combined fact and fiction, revealing a hidden truth about this historic Leeds neighbourhood in language that was family friendly and accessible to all.

-You’ll find these stories everywhere.
-Some are labelled READ ME and tucked away in bus stops, while others are displayed proudly on easels inside building foyers.
-Some reveal themselves subtly on the side of boarded-up pubs, while others shout ostentatiously over motorway traffic.
+These stories were everywhere.
+Some were labelled READ ME and tucked away in bus stops, while others were displayed proudly on easels inside building foyers.
+Some revealed themselves subtly on the side of boarded-up pubs, while others shouted ostentatiously over motorway traffic.

-Here are some of the places you can find our Street Stories:
+Here are some of the places our Street Stories were displayed:

 Click the names to find the locations on Google Maps.